 Microsoft is a vast company, but it breaks down its operating revenue into three broad segments: Productivity and Business Processes, Intelligent Cloud and More Personal Computing.

 Microsoft Office and LinkedIn are among the revenue producers in the Productivity and Business Processes segment, while Intelligent Cloud encompasses server products, cloud services, including Azure, and Enterprise Services.
-The More Personal Computing segment includes devices, such as the Microsoft Surface, the Xbox and all Windows operating system-related revenues.
+The More Personal Computing segment includes devices, such as the Microsoft Surface, the Xbox and all Windows operating system-related revenues, as well as search and news advertising.

 If you own a mutual fund, you likely own a piece of Microsoft yourself.
 Here’s a look at what percentage of the company is owned by popular mutual funds: